downzer0/dotfiles/README.md

   <img src=".github/assets/logo.png" alt="DOT Logo" width="200"/>
 </div>

-# TK Dotfiles

-This repo contains my dotfiles.
-There are many others like it, but this one is mine.
-My dotfiles are my best friend.
-It is my life.
-I must master it as I must master my life.
-Without me, my dotfiles are useless.
-Without my dotfiles, I am useless. (quote from Full Metal Jacket for the Gen Z'ers)

-Originally forked from @Holman's dotfiles, I took his general premise and edited them to fit my own needs.

-I use (Typescript/JavaScript, Node, Go, git, system libraries, and so on), so the project is structured accordingly.

-[Fork it](https://github.com/akornmeier/dotfiles/fork), remove what you don't use, and build on what you do use.

 ## Topics

 Below is the general layout of my setup.
 Please review this _**before**_ running the install scripts.